lucianodigiweb/documentation/content/developer/howtos/upgrade_custom_db.rst

 - Views not working: During the upgrade, if a view causes issues because of its content, it gets disabled.
 You can find the information on disabled views on the :ref:`Upgrade report
   <upgrade/upgrade_report>`.
 This view needs to be activated again.
 To achieve this, we recommend
-  the use of migration scripts.
+  the use of upgrade scripts.
 - :doc:`Module data <../tutorials/define_module_data>` not updated: Custom records that have the ``noupdate`` flag are not updated when upgrading the module in the new database.
-For the custom data that needs to be updated due to changes in the new version, we recommend to use migration scripts to do so.
+For the custom data that needs to be updated due to changes in the new version, we recommend to use upgrade scripts to do so.
 See also: :ref:`util.update_record_from_xml
   <upgrade/util/update_record_from_xml>`.